docknetwork/planning/rfc/0003-schema.md

 ## Deferred Decisions
 The schema extrinsic allows a large blob of data to be sent to the node.
 Currently this is limited by a small cap of 1KB but in future this might need to expanded.
 Moreover, a client writing schema of 100 bytes should pay less for state storage compared to someone writing schema of 900 bytes.
 For this dynamic weights for extrinsics should be implemented.
 JSON-schema supports schema references with `$ref` attribute but the W3C spec [Verifiable Credentials JSON Schema Specification](https://w3c-ccg.github.io/vc-json-schemas/) does not specify them yet.
-We can however support them in future where the `$ref` key's value will be the Dock schema id (prepended with `/` to indicate root) and the SDK will have to recursively scan the credential schema to have find on the dependency schemas and then scan each of those schemas for more dependencies.
+We can however support them in the future where the `$ref` key's value will be the Dock schema id (prepended with `/` to indicate root) and the SDK will have to recursively scan the credential schema to find all the dependency schemas and then scan each of those schemas for more dependencies.
 Once all schemas have been discovered, add them to the schema validator (using `addSchema` if using `jsonschema`).
-Eg, consider the following case where the address schema is referenced in the person schema which is referenced in the man and woman schemas
+Eg, consider the following case where the address schema is referenced in the person schema which is referenced in the `manSchema` schema
 ```js
 const addressSchema = {
   "id": "/schema:dock:address", // the schema id